 Where CBI/RBI schemes meet both criteria, but the residency documentation provided to successful applicants is clearly identified as being issued under the respective CBI/RBI scheme, such specific residency documentation should only be perceived as potentially high risk in the context CRS due diligence procedures, and be subject to additional guidance for financial institutions, detailed below.

 These schemes and the corresponding residency documentation are listed in the table below.

-To the extent that the doubt relates to the fact that the account holder or person in control of the account is accredited as residing in a jurisdiction that offers a potentially high-risk CBI/RBI scheme, financial institutions may consider asking further questions, including:
+To the extent that the doubt is related to the fact that the account holder or the person exercising control of the account proves their residence in a jurisdiction that offers a potentially high-risk CBI/RBI scheme, the institutions Financial institutions may consider asking more questions, including:

-- Did you obtain residence rights under a CBI/RBI scheme?
+- Did you obtain residency rights under a CBI/RBI scheme?

-- Do you have residence rights in any other jurisdiction(s)?
+- Do you have residency rights in any other jurisdiction(s)?

 - Have you spent more than 90 days in other jurisdictions during the previous year?